Glenn Bryce

-Glenn Bryce (born 7 June 1991 in Alloa) is a Scottish international 7s rugby union player.
-He currently plays for the LA Giltinis of Major League Rugby (MLR) in the United States.
+Glenn Bryce (born 7 June 1991 in Alloa) is a Scottish international 7s rugby union player who plays for Stirling County at club level.
+He is also the current captain of the district side Caledonia Reds.
+He previously played professionally for Glasgow Warriors, Edinburgh, Jersey Reds, Doncaster Knights, Stirling Wolves and the LA Giltinis of Major League Rugby (MLR) in the United States.

+Rugby Union career

+Amateur career

+Bryce was first playing youth rugby as a colt at Stirling County.